|

 }

 The GetPluginType function is used by SprayQc to determine the role of the plugin.
-For this example it is regular, since it has no need of further rights.
-In the case of a chromatographic device, which is central to the time management of the whole application, the type is MeasurementManagement.
-In the case of a plugin that notifies the operator it is Notification.
+For this example it is regular, since it has no need of

 public override PluginType GetPluginType()